AnyBlok/anyblok_wms_base/doc/core_concepts.rst

 :meth:`quantity queries <anyblok_wms_base.core.wms.Wms.quantity>`
 that are able to recurse through this, optionally at a given point in time.

+.. warning:: topmost containers must be created by the
+             dedicated :meth:`helper method
+             <anyblok_wms_base.core.wms.Wms.create_root_container>`.

+             Other containers can be created by Operations such as :ref:`op_arrival` or :ref:`op_apparition`, like any Goods.

 The fact that there is no strong distinction between Goods and their containers may seem surprising for some developers, but it has lots of interesting benefits: